specta-rs/tauri2/TAURI_PROPOSAL.md

 For example [`rspc`](https://github.com/oscartbeaumont/rspc) another project of mine is doing exactly this.
 We have the core [`rspc`](https://docs.rs/tauri) crate and an [`rspc_tauri`](https://docs.rs/rspc-tauri) crate.

-Now this runs into the same issues where multiple Tauri version cant exist in the same Cargo workspace but that can be worked around by having a second GitHub repository as rspc has done for [`rspc_tauri2`](https://github.com/specta-rs/tauri2/tree/main/rspc_tauri2).
+Now this runs into the same issues where multiple Tauri versions can't exist in the same Cargo workspace but that can be worked around by having a second GitHub repository as rspc has done for [`rspc_tauri2`](https://github.com/specta-rs/tauri2/tree/main/rspc_tauri2) by putting it's adapter in `specta-rs/tauri2` instead of `oscartbeaumont/rspc`.

+Even if we were to break it into another repository this won't work in this specific scenario due to Rust's [Orphan Rule](https://doc.rust-lang.org/reference/items/implementations.html#orphan-rules).

-This however won't work for Specta as we will run into Rust's [Orphan Rule](https://doc.rust-lang.org/reference/items/implementations.html#orphan-rules).
-With the Orphan rule the implementation can with the `specta` trait or the `tauri` trait and we have discussed above why Specta is not viable.
+With the orphan rule an implementation for a trait must belong where the trait or the type it's being implemented for is defined which in this case is either  `specta` or `tauri`  and we have discussed above why Specta is not viable.

 ## What would the implementations look like?

+It would be the following code feature gated behind the `specta` feature:

 ```rs
 use specta::{TypeMap, DataType, function::FunctionArg};